santoshmokashi86/test_tt/docs/info.md

 ## How it works

-Explain how your project works
+Explain how your project works alu operation of for 3 bits input

 ## How to test

-Explain how to use your project
+Explain how to use your project we use testbench

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any no hardware is used